wombleton/gitlaw-nz/acts/L/Legislature Act 1908.md

     Compare: 1866 No 73 s 7; 1878 No 16 s 3

-    Section 261 was consequentially amended, as from 1 January 1951, by omitting the words ""member of the Legislative Council or"" by [section 2][301] of the Legislative Council Abolition Act 1950 (1950 No 3).
+    Section 261 was consequentially amended, as from 1 January 1951, by omitting the words ""member of the Legislative Council or"" by [section 2][44] of the Legislative Council Abolition Act 1950 (1950 No 3).
 The reference to the Speaker thereof has accordingly been substituted for a reference to the Speakers thereof respectively.
-The reference to the House was substituted for a reference to the Council or House, as the case may be, by section [2(4)][301] Legislative Council Abolition Act 1950 (1950 No 3).
+The reference to the House was substituted for a reference to the Council or House, as the case may be, by [section 2(4)][44] Legislative Council Abolition Act 1950 (1950 No 3).

 ##### 262 Application by members and officers bound by recognisance

 *   \[Repealed\]

-    The reference to the House was substituted for a reference to the Council or House, as the case may be, as from 1 January 1951, by section [2(4)][301] of the Legislative Council Abolition Act 1950\.

     Section 262 was repealed, as from 11 June 1985, by section 3(1) Legislation Amendment Act 1985 (1985 No 91).